 Steven Gream | Head Volleyball Coach

-Steven Gream has completed his third season as head coach at Cowley College, having taken the head coaching position in April 2016.
+Steven Gream has completed his fourth season as head coach at Cowley College, having taken the head coaching position in April 2016.
+In the 2019 season, he led Cowley to a 31-6 record and a third place finish in the KJCCC.
+The team was honored with three All-American awards, four All-District awards, six All-Conference awards, and Cowley’s setter was named Setter of the Year.
 In the 2018 season, he led Cowley to a 33-7 record and a second place finish in the KJCCC.
-The team was honored with three All-American awards, four All-District awards, and four All-Conference awards.
+The team was honored with three All-American awards, four All-District awards, four All-Conference awards, and the AVCA Team Academic award.
 In the 2017 season, he led Cowley to a 5th place finish in the NJCAA DII national tournament, a 40-7 record, and a District N championship.
 The 40 wins was the third most wins in program history and the most wins since 1979 for the program.
 Gream was awarded the District N Coach of the Year award for the success of the team in 2017.
 The team was honored with three All-American awards, four All-District awards, seven All-Conference awards (the most in the conference), one Freshmen of the Year award, and one NJCAA national tournament All-Tournament team award.
 In 2016, his first season, Gream led the Cowley Volleyball team to a KJCCC conference co-championship and a 25-9 overall record.
-The team was honored with two All-American awards, four All-District awards, and four All-Conference awards.
+The team was honored with two All-American awards, four All-District awards four All-Conference awards, and AVCA Team Academic award.